French president says Trump wants to achieve ceasefire at upcoming Alaska summit

-BERLIN — (AP) — French President Emmanuel Macron says U.S. President Donald Trump was “very clear” in a meeting with European leaders that the U.S. wants to achieve a ceasefire at the summit with Russian President Vladimir Putin in Alaska.
+BERLIN — (AP) — U.S. President Donald Trump was “very clear” in a virtual meeting Wednesday with European leaders that the U.S. wants to achieve a ceasefire at the upcoming U.S.-Russia summit in Alaska, French President Emmanuel Macron said.

+In the same meeting, Ukrainian President Volodymyr Zelenskyy said, he told the group that Russian President Vladimir Putin “is bluffing” ahead of the planned meeting with Trump.

+Putin, Zelenskyy said, “is trying to apply pressure ... on all sectors of the Ukrainian front” in an attempt to show that Russia is “capable of occupying all of Ukraine.”

+Putin is also bluffing about sanctions, “as if they do not matter to him and are ineffective.
+In reality, sanctions are very helpful and are hitting Russia’s war economy hard,” Zelenskyy said.

-Speaking after the virtual meeting between Trump, Ukrainian President Volodymyr Zelenskyy and other European leaders, Macron said Trump was prioritizing a ceasefire between Ukraine and Russia.
+Speaking after the video conference between Trump, Zelenskyy and other European leaders, Macron said Trump was prioritizing a ceasefire between Ukraine and Russia.
 He added that Trump had been clear that “territorial issues relating to Ukraine ... will only be negotiated by the Ukrainian president.”

 “I think that’s a very important point in this regard.
 And we hope that it can be held in Europe, in a neutral country that is acceptable to all parties,” Macron said.

-BERLIN (AP) — European leaders and Ukrainian President Volodymyr Zelenskyy had a "constructive" discussion with U.S. President Donald Trump on Wednesday, two days ahead of Trump's planned meeting in Alaska with Russian President Vladimir Putin, German Chancellor Friedrich Merz said.

-Speaking alongside Zelenskyy, Merz said after the videoconference that “important decisions” could be made in Anchorage, but stressed that “fundamental European and Ukrainian security interests must be protected” at the meeting.

-Merz convened the virtual meetings in an attempt to make sure European and Ukraine’s leaders are heard ahead of the summit, where Trump and Putin are expected to discuss a path toward ending Moscow's war in Ukraine.
+German Chancellor Friedrich Merz had convened the virtual meetings in an attempt to make sure European and Ukraine’s leaders are heard ahead of the summit, where Trump and Putin are expected to discuss a path toward ending Moscow’s war in Ukraine.

+Speaking alongside Zelenskyy, who traveled to Berlin Wednesday to take part in the meetings, Merz described the meeting with Trump as “constructive" and said that “important decisions” could be made in Anchorage, but stressed that “fundamental European and Ukrainian security interests must be protected” at the summit.

 Zelenskyy and the Europeans have been sidelined from that summit.
 German government spokesperson Steffen Meyer said the intention of Wednesday's meetings was to “make clear the position of the Europeans.”

-Zelenskyy is due to meet with European leaders first, in preparation for a virtual call with Trump and Vice President JD Vance about an hour later.
-A call among leaders of countries involved in the “coalition of the willing” — those who are prepared to help police any future peace agreement between Moscow and Kyiv — will take place last.
+A call among leaders of countries involved in the “coalition of the willing” — those who are prepared to help police any future peace agreement between Moscow and Kyiv — was expected to take place later Wednesday.

 Writing on his official Telegram channel, Zelenskyy said there was “currently no sign that the Russians are preparing to end the war,” and urged Ukraine's partners in the United States and Europe to coordinate efforts and "force Russia to peace.”